logicalhacking/UPF_Firewall/README.md

-# Formal Network Models and Their Application to Firewall Policies (UPF-Firewall)
+# Formal Network Models and Their Application to Firewall Policies (UPF_Firewall)
 This git repository contains a local mirror of
 [A Formal Network Model and Their Application to Firewall Policies](https://www.isa-afp.org/entries/UPF_Firewall.shtml) entry of the